Tracardi/tracardi-api/docs/qa/errors/error_14.md

 This document also answers the questions:

 * I see error: Status: undefined, Message: undefined, Details Error: Network Error, when selecting the API URL
+* I see error: Error connection to localhost:6379